horatiu665/tweetlistener/wiki/cloud/setuplog.md

 This section allows an inexperienced user to successfully start data gathering with minimal configuration options.

 - Step 1.
 Starting up the virtual machine
   - The virtual machine (VM) must be accessed through the Azure portal or a Remote Desktop Connection provided from the portal beforehand.
 Once a machine is setup, the connection can be accessed from anywhere with the correct credentials.
-For the current configuration, the username and password are: `horatiu665` and `Twitter665`.
+For the current configuration, the username and password can be found if you e-mail me.
 All programs needed for running data gathering are available on the desktop of the VM.

 - Step 1.1.
 Make sure the local server and database is running, by checking the XAMPP control panel from the icon in the lower right corner.
 Apache and MySQL should be running as seen in the image below.
 If there is no icon, please start XAMPP manually from the Start menu.